altemoselab/minimap2_r2r/README.md

 ## Install and example ##
 This read2read alginer version of minimap2 was inspired by Mitchell Vollger, this is a continuation of his work, updated to work on minimap 2.26, previously from 2.17.
+Reads are aligned based on readname alone, initially intended for alignment of ONT reads called with different guppy models to each other, and update the MM/ML tags on a reference read set.

 First install my modified minimap2.

 ```
 git clone https://github.com/ddubocan/minimap2_r2r.git
 cd minimap2_r2r && make